 We are at an urgent crossroads in fighting this epidemic.
 In a recent speech at the Betty Ford Treatment Center, Gil Kerlikowske, the Director of the National Drug Control Policy, announced that we can and must make progress against this disease by allocating some of our substance abuse resources to programs which support recovery.
 The new approach would be about working smarter, not harder.

 Our states and local governments also need to redirect their efforts.
 Kerlikowske pointed out that our states and local governments have enacted over thirty eight hundred laws which impede access to recovery.
-One law, for example, is the proposed Los Angeles Community Care Facilities Ordinance, which may be enacted this month.
-The ordinance is not designed to help those in our community suffering from substance abuse -- it is aimed at preventing them from living and recovering together in residential homes, despite endorsement of these homes by a June 2012 Senate Report, strong evidence that these residences enhance recovery and reduce recovery costs, and established law prohibiting this type of housing discrimination.
+One law, for example, is the proposed Los Angeles Community Care Facilities Ordinance, which may be enacted this year.
+The ordinance is not designed to help those in our community suffering from substance abuse -- it is aimed at preventing them from living and recovering together in residential homes, despite federal endorsement of these homes and established law prohibiting this type of housing discrimination.
 Although Kerlikowske has committed to litigate against all state and local laws which impede recovery, is that really going to be necessary?
 States and local governments, like Los Angeles, should be policy leaders, not adversaries, in combating this disease.
 Our community members and children are being lost.
 We have the most at stake in winning the substance abuse battle by directing our efforts toward recovery.